-‘The Bold And The Beautiful Spoilers” For Week Of May 8-12: Liam And Thomas Save Spectra
+‘The Bold And The Beautiful Spoilers’ For Week Of May 8-12: Liam And Thomas Save Spectra

 “My clients are willing to drop the criminal suit.
 Spectra Fashions is done.
 All assets seized, damages paid.
 Sally Spectra cannot interfere with Forrester Creations again.”

-Sally, Saul (Alex Wyse) and Shirley (Patrika Darbo) are only too glad that they no longer are facing criminal records but they are also sad that their dreams for a Spectra Fashion empire is now reduced to nothing.
+Sally, Saul (Alex Wyse), and Shirley (Patrika Darbo) are only too glad that they no longer are facing criminal records but they are also sad that their dreams for a Spectra Fashion empire is now reduced to nothing.

 The Bold and the Beautiful spoilers for Week May 8-12: Sally Prepares to Leave LA